-The workers who were hired about five in the afternoon came and each received a denarius.
+"The workers who were hired about the eleventh hour came and each received a denarius.
 So when those came who were hired first, they expected to receive more.
 But each one of them also received a denarius.
 When they received it, they began to grumble against the landowner.
-'These ones who were hired last worked only one hour,' they said, 'and you have made them equal to us who have borne the burden of the work and the heat of the day.'
-But he answered one of them, 'I am not being unfair to you, friend.
+These men who were hired last worked only one hour,' they said, 'and you have made them equal to us who have borne the burden of the work and the heat of the day.'
+"But he answered one of them, 'Friend, I am not being unfair to you.
 Didn't you agree to work for a denarius?
 Take your pay and go.
-I want to give the one who was hired last the same as I gave you.
+I want to give the man who was hired last the same as I gave you.
 Don't I have the right to do what I want with my own money?
 Or are you envious because I am generous?'

 Those who worked the full day grumbled against the landowner, believing him to be unfair.
-They had forgotten that, without the landowner hiring them, they would have had nothing.
-Furthermore, they forgot that the landowner had given them more than they deserved, and instead they chose to focus on those who received a lot more than they deserved.
-The landowner may have shown the workers hired at the 11th hour even more grace, but that does not change the fact that he also showed grace to those hired in the morning.
+They had forgotten that without the landowner hiring them, that they would have had nothing.
+Furthermore, they forgot that the landowner had given them more than they deserved, and instead had chosen to focus on those who received a lot more than they deserved.
+The landowner may have shown the workers hired at the 11th hour even more grace, but that does not change the fact that he also showed grace to those hired in the morning. (slide)

 The workers hired first thought God was unfair for his unequal distribution of grace.
 How true this can be of us.
 Do you think God owes you?
 Do you live your life thinking that if you are good or if you obey, that God owes you blessing?
-Remember again Peter's question in Matthew 19:27: "We have left everything to follow you!
-What then will there be for us?"

 Do you get resentful if he doesn't answer prayer, because you've been good?
 Do you grumble against God when others who have not been half as faithful as you receive incredible blessing or healing while you are seemingly overlooked?
 You spend your mornings in prayer and yet you are still single.
 You serve in the church and yet someone else gets healed and you don't.
 This parable reveals that many of us believe that God owes us for our faithfulness or goodness, and that we can become just as resentful or angry as the day laborers when He does not give us what we think we deserve.